flype44/VControl/DOCUMENTATION.md

 This feature intends to **HEAVILY** slowdown the processor execution in order to approximate the `MC68000` / `MC68020` speed.

-It eventually helps compatibility when launching old Amiga demos and games.
+It might help compatibility when launching old Amiga demos and games.

 **INPUT :**